 In embryofetal development studies, vestronidase alfa-vjbk administered intravenously to pregnant rats (once a week) and rabbits (once every 3 days) during the period of organogenesis showed no adverse developmental outcomes at doses up to 20 mg/kg.
-The 20 mg/kg dose in rats and rabbits provides approximately 1.6 and 10 times the human exposure (AUC) of 57.9 hr\mcg/mL at the 4 mg/kg dose administered once every other week, respectively.
+The 20 mg/kg dose in rats and rabbits provides approximately 1.6 and 10 times the human exposure (AUC) of 57.9 hrmcg/mL at the 4 mg/kg dose administered once every other week, respectively.

-In a pre- and post-natal developmental study in rats, vestronidase alfa-vjbk was administered every 3 days from gestation day 7 through lacation day 20 at doses of 2 mg/kg, 6 mg/kg, and 20 mg/kg.
+In a pre- and post-natal developmental study in rats, vestronidase alfa-vjbk was administered every 3 days from gestation day 7 through lactation day 20 at doses of 2 mg/kg, 6 mg/kg, and 20 mg/kg.
 Mortality and adverse clinical signs were observed in the maternal animals at the 20 mg/kg dose (1.6 times the human exposure (AUC) at the recommended human dose of 4 mg/kg).
 Subsequently, the 20 mg/kg dose was reduced to 12 mg/kg.
-Maternal toxicity with mortality in one animal was also observed at the 6 mg/kg dose (0.17 times the AUC at the recommended human dose of 4 mg/kg), no adverse effects were observed in the maternal animals; however, there was a statistically significant decrease in the number of live births and subsequent increase in the number of stillbirths at this dose.
+Maternal toxicity with mortality in one animal was also observed at the 6 mg/kg dose (0.17 times the AUC at the recommended human dose of 4 mg/kg).
+At the 2 mg/kg dose (0.01 times the AUC at the recommended human dose of 4 mg/kg), no adverse effects were observed in the maternal animals; however, there was a statistically significant decrease in the number of live births and subsequent increase in the number of stillbirths at this dose.